mendix/docs/content/howto/front-end/charts-basic-rest.md

 {{% /alert %}}

-1. Create a new Module in your project.
+1. Create a new Module in your app.
 1. Rename the module to *ChartsREST*.
 1. Open the Domain model.
 1. Create **Value** and **Series** entities with the attributes and association shown in the picture below.